cyberman54/ESP32-Paxcounter/README.md

 There in the sensor configuration select "TheThingsNetwork" and set Decoding Profil to "LoRa serialization", enter your TTN Application and Device Id.
 Decoding option has to be
 	[{"decoder":"latLng"},{"decoder":"uint16","sensor_id":"yoursensorid"}]

-# Covid-19 Exposure Notification System beacon detection (Germany: "Corona Warn App counter")
+# Covid-19 Exposure Notification System beacon detection

 Bluetooth low energy service UUID 0xFD6F, used by Google/Apple COVID-19 Exposure Notification System, can be monitored and counted.
 By comparing with the total number of observed devices this gives an indication how many people staying in proximity are using Apps for tracing COVID-19 exposures, e.g. in Germany the "Corona Warn App".
-To achive best resulta withs this funcion, use following settings in [paxcounter.conf](src/paxcounter.conf):
+To achive best results with this funcion, use following settings in [paxcounter.conf](src/paxcounter.conf):

 	#define COUNT_ENS		1	// enable ENS monitoring function
 	#define VENDORFILTER		0	// disable OUI filter (scans ALL device MACs)